 The word “wedding” has always felt ancient to me.
 It has not changed much from the Old English form “weddian” or the Middle English “wedde.”
 A wedding, a symbolic joining of two souls, seeing them “wed,” is an old, old ritual.
 Witnessing a wedding feels nearly primitive.
 Attending the wedding of two people who are terrific together and who have an excellent relationship is up there at the top as one of the most wonderful experiences in life.
 How remarkable that these two young people found each other in this crazy, mixed-up world?
 That alone is cause for celebration.
 So many people go their whole lives and never meet someone to partner with, never find that special person.
 I rejoice that it happened for my son; and that the woman he found comes from a family who values family above all else and cherishes its children passionately.
 Her family adores Tina’s little niece and nephews!
 It will be the same with us as well one day when we have grandchildren.
 Akili could not have found a finer family to join.

 I have accomplished many things in this life, yet none more significant to me than raising my three children.
 Nothing makes me happier than being surrounded by their chatter and basking in their presence.
 To see my Akili wed will be one of the greatest joys of my life and will certainly undo me when I watch his beautiful bride come down the aisle.
 I just hope they don’t play “Sunrise, Sunset” from Fiddler on the Roof at the festivities, because I could certainly go through a box of Kleenex on that song.
-Tina and Yael insisted that I have to wear makeup, so I bought waterproof mascara at Macy’s for the occasion.
+My daughter and soon-to-be daughter-in-law insist that I have to wear makeup, so I bought waterproof mascara at Macy’s.
 This will be a strong test of the waterproofness of Macy’s mascara.

 Every morning when I walk, I tell the trees that my wish for my children is that they will love their lives as much as I am loving mine.
 My big-hearted jolly baby boy is grown and about to take a bride.
 The years march by so swiftly.
 I am filled with gratitude for all of it.
 More, please.